 14) Cabbage Potato Hash

-Adding shredded cabbage is an easy way to add bulk to a potato hash while keeping it from feeling too starchy.
-Once the potatoes are nice and crispy, toss in the cabbage so it can caramelize and become sweet in the same pan.
-Top with fried eggs and let the yolk turn into a sauce.
-Either hot sauce or mustard works well here.
+The addition of shredded cabbage to a potato hash provides bulk and counteracts a starchy feeling from the potatoes.
+Once the potatoes have achieved a nice level of crispiness, toss in the cabbage as well so it can caramelize and sweeten in the same pan.
+Top with fried eggs and let the yolk sauce run.
+Either hot sauce or mustard would work well here.

 15) Homemade Sauerkraut

-Nothing but cabbage and sea salt, yet after a little time the flavor becomes infinitely more complex.
-Combine shredded cabbage and salt and massage them together until the cabbage starts releasing its liquid.
-Then submerge it in the liquid and pack it to ferment.
-Once you enjoy the tangy, lively flavor and the sourness, it keeps well in the fridge.
-Add more to the sausages, grain bowls, or grilled cheese.
+It may only be cabbage and sea salt, but give it a little time and the flavor is infinitely more complex.
+Combine shredded cabbage and salt, then massage them together until the cabbage begins to release its liquid.
+Once submerged in the liquid, pack it to ferment.
+Once you taste the sourness, and tangy flavor, it keeps well in the fridge.
+Add to the sausages, grain bowls, or grilled cheese.

 16) Kimchi

-Once you have it, kimchi is versatile, spicy, and funky.
-The classic base is Napa cabbage, which is salted until pliable and then slathered with chili and garlic, and aromatic mixtures with ginger and scallions.
-Fermentation time can be adjusted based on how tangy you want it to be.
-Use it in fried rice, stews, or straight from the jar with a bowl of rice.
+Versatile, spicy, and funky, once you have it, Kimchi is great!
+The classic base is Napa cabbage, which is salted until pliable, then coated in chili and garlic, as well as aromatic mixtures with ginger and scallions.
+You can adjust the fermentation time depending on how tangy you want it.
+Use it in fried rice, or eat it straight out of the jar with a bowl of rice.

-Kimchi fried rice is what you make when you want big flavor with minimal planning.
-Chop kimchi (and other cabbage you want to get rid of) and stir-fry it with cold rice until everything is hot and a little crispy.
-It is nicely finished with a bit of soy sauce and sesame oil.
-Put a fried egg on top for a feel more complete dinner.
+Kimchi fried rice is something to make when you want to achieve a lot of flavor but do not want to think very hard about it.
+Chop up some kimchi (and other cabbage you want to get rid of) and stir-fry it with some cold rice until everything is hot and just starting to get crispy.
+Finish it nicely with a touch of soy sauce and sesame oil.
+Put a fried egg on for the top to feel a little more complete for the dinner.

 18) Cabbage Noodle Stir-Fry

-Cabbage naturally goes with ramen noodles because it stays crunchy after being added to the hot pan.
-Prepare and discard (or save) the seasoning packet for the instant ramen noodles, then stir-fry them with some cabbage, carrots, and scallions.
-A quick sauce made out of soy sauce, some sugar, and vinegar gives it that yakisoba touch.
-If you have it, add tofu, chicken, or leftover pork.
+Cabbage goes naturally with ramen noodles since it stays crunchy after being thrown in the hot pan.
+Make some instant ramen noodles, and then a stir-fry with some cabbage, carrots, and scallions.
+For the sauce, use soy sauce with a bit of sugar and vinegar, and it will give you that yakisoba touch.
+If you have some, add tofu, chicken, or some leftover pork.

 19) Stuffed Cabbage Soup

-This soup is the solution if you love cabbage rolls, but don’t want to roll anything.
-It combines cabbage, tomato broth, and a meaty, rice-studded base in one pot.
-The flavors mingle like in the baked dish, just quicker.
-It is fantastic for meal prep as it reheats well and does not dry out.
+This soup is the answer to your problem if you really like cabbage rolls, but don’t want to roll anything.
+It is a combination of cabbage, tomato broth, and a meaty base that is studded with rice, all in one pot.
+The flavors combine like in the baked dish, just faster.
+It’s great for meal prep as it reheats beautifully and does not dry out.

 20) Greek Cabbage Salad

-This salad is a great choice for lunches and potlucks because it remains crunchy for hours.
-Toss shredded cabbage with lemon juice, olive oil, oregano, and a little salt, then add cucumber and feta if you like.
-The cabbage becomes a little softer but still maintains its crunch.
-It is great with grilled chicken, chickpeas, or roasted vegetables.
+This salad is an excellent option for lunch and potluck as it stays crunchy for a long time.
+Toss shredded cabbage with lemon juice, olive oil and a pinch of salt.
+If you want, you can also mix in cucumber and feta.
+The cabbage may soften, but it still maintains a crunch.
+This goes great with grilled chicken, chickpeas, or roasted veggies.

 21) Cabbage Gratin